gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For more information on the new publishing mechanism, see the [new User Guide chapter](userguide/publishing_maven.html).

+### Improved scalability via configuration on demand

+In Gradle, all projects are configured before any task gets executed (see [the build lifecycle](userguide/userguide_single.html#sec:build_phases)).
+Huge multi-project builds may have a noticeable configuration time for that reason.
+To improve the experience of working with large multi-project builds `configuration on demand` mode is introduced.
+This mode is incubating and it is not guaranteed to work with every multi-project build.
+It should work very well with builds that have [decoupled projects](userguide/userguide_single.html#sec:decoupled_projects) (e.g. avoiding excessive configuration injection and projects accessing each other's model).
+Before you start configuring on demand, please read the section in the [user guide](userguide/userguide_single.html#sec:configuration_on_demand).
+Then update your gradle.properties file:

+    #gradle.properties file
+    systemProp.org.gradle.configuration.ondemand=true

 ### The new 'java-library-distribution' plugin

 The new incubating '[`java-library-distribution`](userguide/javaLibraryDistributionPlugin.html)' plugin, contributed by Sébastien Cogneau, makes it is much easier to create a